 And listen why assuming rationality has important implication for policy.

-- Read Section 8 of the introduction of “The new economics of human behaviour” by Tommasi, Ierulli and Becker.
+Please answer the following questions based on Chapter 1 of “The Economic Approach to Human Behavior” by G. Becker and Section 8 of the Introduction of “The new economics of human behaviour” by Tommasi, Ierulli and Becker.

 If you want to know more, you can also read Becker, G. S. (1993).
 Nobel Lecture: The Economic Way of Looking at Behavior.
 The Journal of Political Economy, 101(3), 385-409.

-- social pressure: we have been taught that quitting is a weak thing to do;
+- Social pressure: they have taught us that quitting is a weak thing to do.

-- we tend to forget the opportunity costs: We often overlook the fact that, by engaging in one thing, we also forgo the opportunity to do something else.
+- We forget the opportunity costs: We often overlook the fact that, by engaging in one thing, we also forgo the opportunity to do something else.